eslam-allam/spring-initializer-go/README.md

 before launching the app.
 I currently don't have a solution for this limitation but hopefully will find a workaround in the future.

-### The app takes a long time to load

-Before the app launches, it sends a request to spring.io to fetch necessary metadata.
-This step is needed to display the various options you can select.
-I'm currently working on adding a loading screen for this step in the near future.

 ### The text is really small/unreadable

 Since this is a terminal-based app, it uses your terminal's font.